 It is of course valid to say that those who make the law should always abide by it.
 But Mr. Cleverly was not an MP when these acts took place, and the law in question is very far removed from the realities of British youth.
 There is fundamental hypocrisy in attacking politicians for being ‘out of touch’, and complaining about the so-called ‘politics of fudge’, while facilitating both by insisting on standards of public image that no normal person could be expected to maintain.

 So, Mr. Cleverly, I commend your honesty and live in hope of another spate of parliamentary confessions of rampant student antics.
-I can see it now: ‘George Osborne and Tristram Hunt caught in ‘compromising position’ on Clapham Common during whirlwind teenage romance’; ‘Balls and Cooper admit to debauched ‘swingers parties’ during early years of marriage’; ‘Jeremy Corbyn briefly member of ‘Thatchersoc’ while studying at North London Polytechnic’. (ed: the scenarios described are entirely fictitious products of the author’s mind.)
+I can see it now: ‘George Osborne and Tristram Hunt caught in compromising position on Clapham Common during whirlwind teenage romance’; ‘Balls and Cooper admit to debauched swingers parties during early years of marriage’; ‘Jeremy Corbyn briefly member of ‘Thatchersoc’ while studying at North London Polytechnic’. (ed: the scenarios described are entirely fictitious products of the author’s imagination)

 Perhaps then no one would complain about disillusionment among the British electorate.
 The more binge-drinking and drug-taking delinquents are wrenched from the shadowy corners of the House of Commons, the more likely it is that Gaz from Swindon bothers to go to the ballot box.
 Perhaps Lord Ashcroft could help shed some light.